docketrun/arrange-training-images-for-machine-learning/README.md

-## Quickest way to random images to Structured Training Set of images dataset for Machine Learning
+## Quickest way to change random images to Structured Training Set of images for Machine Learning

 Here is a tiny little python code which helps to arrange all the random images into set of arrangements order for data-set training for Machine Learning or for any use